badBlackShark/thesis/README.md

-# thesis
+# Subset Sum Problem with (weak) digraph constraints

-Solving the subsetsum problem with (weak) digraph constraints algorithmically.
+This implementation is part of my thesis on the same subject.
+The implementation is based on [this paper](https://arxiv.org/pdf/2004.04712v1.pdf) by Frank Gurski, Dominique Komander, and Carolin Rehs.